 About the project

 WAMM is an open source, GIS, web application that allows journalists and civil society to analyse and investigate West Africa's mining industries as a whole, and not on a country by country basis.
-The project compiles cross national data of all mining licences with geographic data concerning sensitive ecosystems and inhabited areas.
-This allows users to search, filter and export their findings and efficiently analyse: Conflicts between mining and environmentally sensitive or inhabited areas.
+The project proposed to compile cross national data of all mining licences with geographic data concerning sensitive ecosystems and inhabited areas in the West African region, with a potential for european researchers and journalists alike to browse into vizualised data other EU mining operators active in the West African region.
+This allowed users to search, filter and export their findings and efficiently analyse: Conflicts between mining and environmentally sensitive or inhabited areas.
 Licence ownership, over time and across the West African Region.
-Filter mining activity by region, mineral, owner/company, time/date, etc. The tool will make the cross regional mining sector and its actors more transparent and allow users to flag potentially harmful or illegitimate mining activity.
+Filter mining activity by region, mineral, owner/company, time/date, etc. The tool makes the cross regional mining sector and its actors more transparent and allows users to flag potentially harmful or illegitimate mining activity.

 ONLINE